Refugee-Law-Lab/osgoode_research_expertise/readme.md

-### Repo with notebook to gather and visualize data about all Osgoode Hall Law School faculty member research expertise
+### Repo with notebook to gather and visualize data about law faculty member research expertise

 Requirements: